Paraminter/Paraminter.Associators.Syntactic.CSharp.Attributes.Type.Corus/README.md

-# Paraminter.Associators.Syntactic.CSharp.Attributes.Type.Corus
+# Paraminter.Associators.Syntactic.CSharp.Type.Corus

-Provides a `Paraminter` associator specialized in syntactic data about type arguments of C# attributes.
+Provides a `Paraminter` associator specialized in syntactic data about C# type arguments.

 See [Paraminter](https://www.github.com/Paraminter/Paraminter) for more information.